 - The "sauce" at the bottom of the plate is just a few drops of pigment.

 Chicken Wing Soap

 Chicken wings were the easiest or mimic.
 The shape is quite simple and I was able to really use the distorted soaps I had.

 - Using a scalpel, I made lots of ridges and scraped the back of each piece.
 It gave the soap a bit of a "chicken skin" surface.

 - Using my fingernail, I wrapped a small piece of stocking and rubbed the surface to smoothen it out.

-- Once I was satisfied with the shapes, I prepared to paint them with orange, red and black pigment.
-The base soap color was a dark yellow so I didn't need to paint it too much.
-Just a few dabs specially along the creases.
+- Once I was satisfied with the shapes, I prepared to paint them with orange, red, and black pigments.
+The base soap color was dark yellow, so I didn't need to paint it too much.
+Just a few dabs, especially along the creases.